 Cancer Prevention and Control

 About 42% of cancer cases and 45% of cancer deaths in the U.S. are believed to be preventable.
-The University of Kansas Cancer Center’s Cancer Prevention and Control (CPC) research program seeks to identify new ways to prevent cancer and improve cancer outcomes, with a focus on high-risk and underserved communities in the cancer center’s catchment area.
-Its goals are to:
+The Cancer Prevention and Control research program at The University of Kansas Cancer Center brings together researchers focused on identifying new ways to prevent cancer and improve cancer outcomes, with a focus on high-risk and underserved communities in the cancer center’s catchment area.
+This includes: